-6.9 Position Display
+6.9 Position View

-The "Position View" (1) can be used to display the recorded x-absolute position, the y-offset, the angle output, and various status values.
-In addition, direction decisions can be made using "Lane selection" and "Color selection."
+The "Position View" (1) can be used to display the recorded absolute X position, the Y offset, the angle value, and various status values.
 The display is started with the "Start request" button and stopped with the "Stop request" button.